inspectordanno/inspectordanno.github.io/_projects/personal.md

 ---
 For this assignment, I was taked with implementing a slide show in P5.js.
 It ended up involving into a strange, stream-of-consciousness comparison between Philadelphia and Boston, complete with Ben Franklin and oddly placed rectangles and bottles of milk.
 The code itself is not as efficient as I would like it be.
 I having some strange problems with some P5 functions and I wasn't able to make them reusable.

+The major challenge I had with this project was implementing the variable logic throughout global, setup, and draw.
+I implemented this project in JavaScript, and am used to declaring my variables as arguments within functions, along with some globally defined variables.
+Because setup and draw do not take arguments, and draw cannot access variables within setup, I was initially confused on the proper way to define a function globally and then redefine its value within setup or draw.

+This issue came to a head when I was building the iteration array that cycled through the functions that ran in my program.
+Most of my functions fall into two broad categories—writing text to the canvas and attaching pictures to the canvas.
+The text was placed in the canvas using a consistent typographic technique, and the pictures were also written to the canvas in a consistent manner.
+Because of this, I attempted to create functions that would serve as templates for writing text and images, and pass in strings as arguments.
+Unfortunately, this failed miserably.

+The problem was that I was setting variables equal to function invocations, and then attempting to call them from an array.
+One cannot set a variable to a function invocation—rather, one has to set it to a function declaration (with the function keyword).
+However, if I were to do this, I would still have to write each function out individually, without using the invocation shorthand, which would defeat the purpose.

+The ideal solution would probably be to store the strings in an array, and invoke the functions from draw, while cycling through the strings.
+The only other minor problem I had was collectively positioning rectangles on the canvas, but I learned today that I could do with translate.

 This is the draw function.
 It is basicaly a timer that changes the slides every three seconds.

 ~~~js